kevnk/jsxjam-cli/README.md

 # JSX Jam

-I'm an npm cli tool.
 Give me a JSON file, and I will generate JSX components.

-__FYI: currently in development!__

 ### Install